-You do not have to keep any of the records described in subsection 3.3 if you conduct a transaction for a public body or a very large corporation.
+You do not have to keep any of the records described in subsections 3.3 or 3.4 if you conduct a transaction for a public body or a very large corporation.
 The same is true regarding a subsidiary of either of those entities, if the financial statements of the subsidiary are consolidated with those of the public body or very large corporation.